mutasim77/Software-Testing-Notes/README.md

 - The software development life cycle is an important process for any software development project.
 It helps create high-quality products, manage time and resources, and track progress more accurately.
 - There are different SDLC models: sequential, iterative, incremental, lean, etc.
 - It must be selected and adapted to the context of the project and product characteristics - project goal, the type of product being developed, business priorities, project risks, etc.

+# Test Planning 📑
+## Contextual Factors That Influence the Testing Process
+- The software development life cycle model and project methodologies being used
+- Test levels and test types being considered
+- Business domain
+- Product and project risks
+- Operational constraints, including but not limited to budgets and resources, timescales, complexity, contractual and regulatory requirements
+- Organizational policies and practices
+- Required internal and external standards

+## Testing Process and Activities
+- Test planning
+- Test monitoring and control
+- Test analysis
+- Test design
+- Test implementation
+- Test execution
+- Test completion